-Foods to Avoid
+Foods to avoid

 Some of the foods to avoid are obvious.
-However, many other foods may contain cow's milk and/or soya proteins and these should be avoided too.
-Look for the list of ingredients printed on the package and avoid foods which have 'milk' and/or 'soya' in bold on the label.
+However, many other foods may contain cow's milk proteins and these should be avoided too.
+Look for the list of ingredients printed on the package and avoid foods which have 'milk' in bold on the label.
 When eating out, food outlets need to provide you allergy information by law, so always ask.

-Check with your Pharmacist about tablets or medicines which may contain milk or soya proteins and/or lactose.
+Check with your Pharmacist about tablets or medicines which may contain milk proteins and/or lactose.